asaikali/spring-cloud-k8s/discovery/eureka/readme.md

 ### Overview

 This sample shows off how to use Spring Cloud Eureka for service discovery between microservices.
-In this sample it will be shown how `message-service` registers itself inside eureka, while `billboard-client` is able to resolve the endpoint for `message-service` from the eureka registry by looking it up by it's service name.
+In this sample it will be shown how `message-service` registers itself inside eureka, while `billboard-client` is able to resolve the endpoint for `message-service` from the eureka registry by looking it up by its service name.

 ### Run the Demo